-Furthermore, since state owners governmentare generally passive investors, the with the existence of state investors might have lower volatility than those without state owners, ceteris paribus.
-Thus, a dummy variable is added to indicate if the stocks are state enterprises (Statei).
-For each firm, StateDummy is set to 1 if for stocks with the existence state enterprisesof state owners and 0 otherwise.
-This variable construction is consistent with Che (2018)’s methodology.
+Furthermore, state-owned enterprises (SOEs), being passive investors in general, might have lower volatility, ceteris paribus.
+Thus, a dummy variable was added (Statei): for each firm, StateDummy was set to 1 if the stocks were held by SOEs and 0 otherwise.
+This variable construction is consistent with Che’s (2018) methodology.

-It is worth noting here about the contribution to the field by Cheung and Ng (1992) who document that future return volatility is negatively related to stock prices.
-Brandt et al. (2010) also find similar evidence that price is important in explaining volatility.
-Although it is preferable to include price as another control variable (as Cheung and Ng (1992) and Brant et al. (2010) suggest), this variable (Pricei) is found to be corelated with market capitalization (Sizei) (r = 0.64, shown in Table 2).
-Therefore, only one variable (Sizei) is retained as a regressor to ensure model orthogonality.
-As a result, the main model used in the study are defined as follows,
+Cheung and Ng (1992) document that future return volatility is negatively related to stock prices.
+Brandt et al. (2010) also find evidence that price is important in explaining volatility.
+Although it is preferable to include price as another control variable, as Cheung and Ng (1992) and Brant et al. (2010) suggest, this variable (Pricei) was found to be correlated with market capitalization (Sizei) (r = 0.64, as shown in Table 2).
+Therefore, only one variable (Sizei) was retained as a regressor to ensure model orthogonality[7].
+As a result, the main model used in the study is defined as follows:

 Voli=β1Holdingi+Sizei+B/Mi+Statei+εi (3)

-The following equation is utilized to test whether institutional ownership and initial return are corelated.
+The following equation was used to test whether institutional ownership and initial returns are correlated:

 IRi=β1Holdingi+Sizei+B/Mi+Statei+εi (4)

-;Where Voli measure idiosyncratic volatility of stock 𝑖 returns.
-This variable is calculated as the standard deviation of the daily difference between stock return and the market return of IRi is the initial return of firm 𝑖.
+where Voli is the measure of idiosyncratic volatility of stock 𝑖 returns.
+This variable is calculated as the standard deviation of the daily difference between stock return and the market return of IRi which is the initial return of firm 𝑖.
 This variable is calculated as the return of firm 𝑖 on the first day of trading.
-Holdingi measures the holding fraction of stock 𝑖 held by institutional investors in the first trading day.
-Sizei is firm 𝑖’s market capitalization, expressed in natural logarithm.
+Holdingi measures the holding fraction of stock 𝑖 held by institutional investors on the first day of trading.
+Sizei is firm 𝑖’s market capitalization, expressed in terms of a natural logarithm.
 B/Mi is the book-to-market ratio of firm 𝑖.
-This variable is calculated as the ratio of the book value of equity divided by market value of equity of firm 𝑖, on the first day of trading.
+This variable is calculated as the ratio of the book value of equity divided by the market value of equity of firm 𝑖, on the first day of trading.
 Statei is a dummy variable.
-This dummy takes value of one if the firm is state-owned enterprise and zero otherwise.
+This dummy takes the value of 1 if the firm is a state-owned enterprise and 0 otherwise.

-The explanatory variables are examined to ensure model orthogonality.
-Table 2 reports the Pearson’s correlation between independent variables
+The explanatory variables were examined to ensure model orthogonality.
+Table 2 reports Pearson’s correlation between independent variables.

-Table 2: Pearson’s correlation between independent variables
+[Insert Table 2 here]